cedar-policy/cedar/README.md

 ```
 ALLOW
 ```
-It is allowed because `VacationPhoto94.jpg` belongs `Album::"jane_vacation"`, and alice can view photos in `Album::"jane_vacation"`.
+It is allowed because `VacationPhoto94.jpg` belongs to `Album::"jane_vacation"`, and `alice` can view photos in `Album::"jane_vacation"`.

 If you'd like to see more details on what can be expressed as Cedar policies, see the [documentation](https://docs.cedarpolicy.com/what-is-cedar.html).

 Examples of how to use Cedar in an application are contained in the repository [cedar-examples](https://github.com/cedar-policy/cedar-examples).
-The most full-featured of these is [TinyTodo](https://github.com/cedar-policy/cedar-examples/tree/main/tinytodo), which is a simple task list management service whose users' requests, sent as HTTP messages, are authorized by Cedar.
+[TinyTodo](https://github.com/cedar-policy/cedar-examples/tree/main/tinytodo) is a simple task list management app whose users' requests, sent as HTTP messages, are authorized by Cedar.
+It shows how you can integrate Cedar into your own Rust program.

 ## Documentation